 A New History Museum

 In downtown Half Moon Bay, you’ll find a street named in honor of the Johnston family, and situated upon it, a pair of buildings with an interesting past and an exciting future.
-The first is a 500-square-foot concrete jail, commonly believed to have been built in 1911.
+The first is a 500-square-foot concrete jail built in 1919.
 With a pair of tiny cells, it primarily served as a 24-hour layover for bar patrons who had trouble finding their way home.
 For more serious offenses, the jail would hold prisoners until they could be transported to the main courthouse in Redwood City.
 By the 1960s, its jail cells had swung closed for the last time.

 Immediately to the rear of the jail is a 1,650-square-foot barn that was long thought to be the freight barn used by James Johnston’s brother, Thomas (recent research suggests it is likely a replacement built in the early 20th century).
 In 1986, San Mateo County gave the jail and barn to the City of Half Moon Bay on condition that it be used for historical purposes.
 Now, after years of being virtually unoccupied, the historic jail and barn will serve as the home of the first Half Moon Bay History Association museum.